 Once we've received your application, we may contact you:

 - if we need more information, or

 - to ask you to complete a financial statement so the review officer can fairly consider all the circumstances of your case.

-For more information about applying for a review read our guide Helping you to understand child support reviews (IR175) - go to "Forms and guides".
+For more information about applying for a review read our guide Helping you to understand child support reviews (IR175).

 The other party